-Ann Arbor SPARK, the Greater Washtenaw Region Small Business Development Center (SBDC), Washtenaw County Office of Community and Economic Development, and the Entrepreneurship Center at Washtenaw Community College have collaborated to create the Washtenaw Small Business Emergency Relief Fund.
-This emergency fund provides working capital grants up to $5,000 to qualifying small businesses that have had financial hardship due to the COVID-19 crisis.
+Ann Arbor SPARK, the Greater Washtenaw Region Small Business Development Center (SBDC), Washtenaw County Office of Community and Economic Development, and the Entrepreneurship Center at Washtenaw Community College, collaborated to create the Washtenaw Small Business Emergency Relief Fund.
+This emergency fund provided working capital grants up to $5,000 to qualifying small businesses that had financial hardship due to the COVID-19 crisis.

-The Washtenaw Small Business Emergency Relief Fund is specifically aimed at small businesses with low-income owners located in neighborhoods at high risk for displacement.
-The grants can be used to cover day-to-day operating expenses of the business, including payroll or losses due to COVID-19.
+The Washtenaw Small Business Emergency Relief Fund was specifically aimed at small businesses with low-income owners located in neighborhoods at high risk for displacement.
+The grants could be used to cover day-to-day operating expenses of the business, including payroll or losses due to COVID-19.

-Washtenaw County businesses must meet specific criteria to qualify:
+Washtenaw County businesses met specific criteria to qualify:

 - The business must have experienced a loss of income due to COVID-19

 - The business owner’s annual household income must be less than $81,000